vijay4229/ResQ_Connect/README.md

 http://localhost/DisasterApp/frontend/index.html

-(Note: Do NOT use the "Live Server" extension in VS Code.
+⚠️ Note: Do NOT use the "Live Server" extension in VS Code.
 It will not work with PHP.
-You must use the localhost URL).
+You must use the localhost URL.

 🔑 Login Credentials